FY 101 Peer Mentors

 Peer Mentors must meet the following requirements:

-- Have sophomore standing by the Fall 2014 semester
+- Have at least sophomore standing by the Fall 2015 semester

 - Possess strong interpersonal and communication skills and have the desire to continue to develop these skills throughout the semester